sambarza/cc-vscode-debugpy/README.md

 Would you like to debug your Cheshire Cat plugin running in a Docker container with VSCode?
 This plugin can assist you!

 ## How to use
-Install this plugin, rebuild the container, restart and try to ask the Cat to help you on debugging you plugin...
+Install this plugin, rebuild the container, restart and try to ask the Cat to help you on debugging your plugin...

 ![image](https://github.com/sambarza/cc-vscode-debugpy/assets/3630051/aa65ceff-db53-4eb8-a8a2-f940d80b27a9)